hindu-comm/weblogs/manasataramgini/2010/02/2010-02-14_of-dogs-and-underdogs.md

 In yonder gandhAra the mlechCha-s are rampaging.
 But the bhArata-s want to go to the Mogols kissing.
 We then hear the turuShka-s and mlechCha-s calling:
-Hey mahAvadhrikA-s\!
+Hey mahAvadhrikA-s!
 How is it going?

 Not a lion, not a tiger, not a peacock nor an elephant,
 But seedless underdogs are we.